Here Are My Go-To AI Tools

 🎁Free:

-NotebookLM had to be a standalone recommendation.
-Right now, there’s simply no better AI tool for deep research.
-I’ve been a fan since March this year, and NotebookLM has only gotten better after that.
+NotebookLM is such an easy recommendation!
+I’ve been a fan since March 2024, and NotebookLM has only gotten better after that.
 You can now use audio and video as inputs and turn your sources into a range of helpful outputs including the incredible “Audio Overview” podcast.
+It can even help you cross-check your work against any sources you upload.
 NotebookLM is completely free, so you have no excuse not to try it for yourself.

 🫵 Over to you…